Primary Breast Reconstruction Options at a Glance

 2. Tissue-Conserving Techniques (Goldilocks)

-Tissue-conserving techniques such as the Goldilocks procedure and skin-only approaches use the remaining breast tissue after mastectomy to create a modest breast mound.
-These techniques offer a middle ground for women who desire some breast shape without the complexity of implants or tissue flaps.
+Tissue-conserving techniques, such as the Goldilocks procedure and skin-only methods, use the breast tissue left after a mastectomy to build a small breast mound.
+They offer a middle ground for women who want some breast shape, but without the complexity of implants or tissue flaps.

 3. Implant-Based Reconstruction

-Autologous reconstruction uses tissue from other body areas to rebuild the breast.
-Techniques such as DIEP flaps (abdominal tissue), latissimus dorsi flaps (back tissue), or flaps from buttocks or thighs create breasts that feel natural and grow with your body.
-This approach requires longer, more complex surgeries but provides results that are permanent and age naturally.
+This method uses tissue from another part of your body to rebuild the breast.
+Techniques such as the DIEP flap (belly tissue), the latissimus dorsi flap (back tissue), or flaps from the buttocks or thighs create a breast that feels natural and changes with your body.
+It needs a longer, more complex operation.
+But the result is permanent and ages naturally.

 Making Your Decision

-Primary reconstruction begins your physical restoration journey at the same moment cancer is removed from your body.
-This simultaneous approach allows healing—both physical and emotional—to progress together from the very start.
+Immediate reconstruction starts your physical recovery at the same moment the cancer is removed.
+This lets healing — both physical and emotional — move forward together from the very start.

-Primary breast reconstruction is the rebuilding of the breast during the same surgical session as the mastectomy.
-Instead of having two separate operations, the oncological surgeon performs the cancer removal and the plastic surgeon then begins the reconstruction immediately afterward.
-This combined approach means you wake up from surgery with the first phase of your new breast already in place, which can offer significant psychological benefits and often produces better cosmetic results due to preserved skin and natural breast landmarks.
+Immediate reconstruction means rebuilding the breast in the same operation as the mastectomy.
+Instead of two separate operations, the cancer surgeon removes the cancer, and the plastic surgeon then begins the reconstruction right away.
+So you wake up with the first stage of your new breast already in place.
+This can offer real emotional benefits and often gives a better-looking result, because more skin and natural shape are kept.

 Who is a good candidate for immediate reconstruction?

-Most women undergoing mastectomy are candidates for immediate reconstruction.
-Good candidates are generally in reasonable overall health, do not smoke or are willing to stop smoking well before surgery, and have realistic expectations about the outcome.
-Women who will not require post-mastectomy radiation therapy are ideal candidates, as radiation can affect the reconstructed breast.
-However, even when radiation is anticipated, many surgeons still offer immediate reconstruction with techniques that tolerate radiation better, such as autologous tissue flaps.
-Your surgical team will evaluate your specific situation, including cancer staging, planned adjuvant treatments, and your personal health profile, to determine the best approach.
+Most women having a mastectomy can have immediate reconstruction.
+Good candidates are in reasonable general health, do not smoke (or are willing to stop well before surgery), and have realistic expectations.
+Women who will not need radiation after the mastectomy are ideal, because radiation can affect the reconstructed breast.
+But even when radiation is expected, many surgeons still offer immediate reconstruction using methods that handle radiation better, such as your own tissue.
+Your team will look at your situation — the cancer stage, planned extra treatment, and your health — to find the best approach.

 Does immediate reconstruction delay cancer treatment?

-Research consistently shows that immediate breast reconstruction does not delay the start of necessary adjuvant treatments such as chemotherapy or radiation when performed by experienced multidisciplinary teams.
-The combined surgery may take longer than mastectomy alone, but it eliminates the need for a second major operation later.
-In rare cases where surgical complications occur, there may be a short delay in starting chemotherapy, but studies indicate this does not negatively affect long-term cancer outcomes.
-Your oncologist and plastic surgeon work together to ensure cancer treatment remains the top priority.
+Research shows clearly that immediate reconstruction does not delay the start of needed extra treatment, such as chemotherapy or radiation, when it is done by an experienced team.
+The combined surgery takes longer than a mastectomy alone, but it avoids a second major operation later.
+In the rare case of a complication, there may be a short delay before chemotherapy starts, but studies show this does not harm long-term cancer results.
+Your cancer doctor and plastic surgeon work together to keep cancer treatment the top priority.

-What is the difference between DIEP flap and implant reconstruction?
+What is the difference between a DIEP flap and implant reconstruction?

-DIEP flap reconstruction uses your own abdominal skin and fat to create a new breast, resulting in a soft, warm breast that ages and changes naturally with your body.
-The surgery is longer (6-10 hours) and recovery takes 6-8 weeks, but the results are permanent and do not require future replacement.
-Implant reconstruction uses silicone or saline prostheses to restore breast volume, with shorter surgery (3-4 hours) and faster initial recovery (4-6 weeks).
-However, implants may need replacement after 10-20 years and carry specific risks such as capsular contracture.
-The best choice depends on your body type, available donor tissue, lifestyle preferences, and whether radiation therapy is planned.
+A DIEP flap uses your own belly skin and fat to build a new breast.
+The result is a soft, warm breast that ages and changes naturally with your body.
+The operation is longer (6 to 10 hours) and recovery takes 6 to 8 weeks, but the result is permanent and does not need replacing.
+Implant reconstruction uses a silicone or saline implant to restore volume, with a shorter operation (3 to 4 hours) and faster early recovery (4 to 6 weeks).
+But an implant may need replacing after 10 to 20 years, and carries specific risks such as capsular contracture (hardening of the scar tissue around it).
+The best choice depends on your body type, your donor tissue, your lifestyle, and whether radiation is planned.

 What is the Goldilocks mastectomy technique?

-The Goldilocks technique is a tissue-conserving approach that uses the excess skin and fat that would normally be discarded during mastectomy to create a small breast mound.
-The surgeon folds and shapes this remaining tissue into a modest breast shape, providing a natural-appearing result without the need for implants or complex flap surgery.
-This approach is particularly suitable for women with larger or ptotic (drooping) breasts who desire a simpler procedure with less scarring, shorter recovery, and fewer complications.
-The resulting breast is typically smaller than the original, but many women appreciate the balanced, natural outcome and the option to avoid additional donor site surgery.
+The Goldilocks technique is a tissue-conserving method.
+It uses the extra skin and fat that would normally be thrown away during a mastectomy to build a small breast mound.
+The surgeon folds and shapes this leftover tissue into a modest breast.
+This gives a natural-looking result without an implant or a complex flap.
+It suits women with larger or drooping (ptotic) breasts who want a simpler procedure, with less scarring, a shorter recovery, and fewer problems.
+The result is usually smaller than the original breast, but many women value the balanced, natural look and the chance to avoid surgery at a donor site.

 Can I have reconstruction if I need radiation therapy?

-Yes, reconstruction is possible even when radiation therapy is part of your treatment plan, though the timing and type of reconstruction may be adjusted.
-Radiation can cause tissue changes including firmness, shrinkage, and skin alterations that affect reconstructive outcomes.
-Autologous tissue reconstruction (such as DIEP flap) tends to tolerate radiation better than implant-based reconstruction, as living tissue can adapt to radiation-induced changes more effectively.
-Some surgeons prefer to place a tissue expander before radiation and perform the definitive reconstruction afterward.
-Others may recommend delaying reconstruction entirely until 6-12 months after radiation is complete.
-Your multidisciplinary team will recommend the approach that balances optimal cancer treatment with the best possible reconstructive outcome.
+Yes.
+Reconstruction is possible even when radiation is part of your plan, though the timing and type may change.
+Radiation can make tissue firmer, smaller, and change the skin, which affects the result.
+Your own tissue (such as a DIEP flap) tends to handle radiation better than an implant, because living tissue adapts to the changes more easily.
+Some surgeons prefer to place a tissue expander before radiation and do the final reconstruction afterward.
+Others advise waiting until 6 to 12 months after radiation.
+Your team will recommend the approach that balances the best cancer treatment with the best possible result.

-How long does recovery take after primary reconstruction?
+How long does recovery take after immediate reconstruction?

-Recovery time varies significantly depending on the reconstruction method chosen.
-For tissue-conserving techniques like the Goldilocks procedure, most women return to normal daily activities within 2-4 weeks.
-Implant-based reconstruction typically requires 4-6 weeks of recovery with restricted arm movement and lifting.
-Autologous reconstruction with DIEP or other flaps involves the longest recovery at 6-8 weeks, as both the breast and the donor site need to heal.
-Most women can resume light work within 2-4 weeks regardless of technique, but strenuous physical activity and heavy lifting are generally restricted for 6-8 weeks.
-Complete healing and final aesthetic results typically develop over 3-6 months as swelling resolves and tissues settle into their new position.
+Recovery time depends a lot on the method.
+For tissue-conserving methods like the Goldilocks, most women return to normal daily life within 2 to 4 weeks.
+Implant reconstruction usually needs 4 to 6 weeks, with limits on arm movement and lifting.
+Reconstruction with your own tissue (DIEP or other flaps) has the longest recovery, 6 to 8 weeks, because both the breast and the donor site need to heal.
+Most women can do light work within 2 to 4 weeks, whatever the method, but hard activity and heavy lifting are usually limited for 6 to 8 weeks.
+Full healing and the final look develop over 3 to 6 months, as swelling goes down and the tissue settles.

 Is breast reconstruction covered by insurance?

-In most countries, breast reconstruction after mastectomy for cancer is covered by health insurance.
-In the Netherlands, breast reconstruction is fully covered under the basic health insurance package (basisverzekering), including all stages of reconstruction, nipple reconstruction, and symmetry procedures on the opposite breast when medically indicated.
-In the United States, the Women's Health and Cancer Rights Act mandates insurance coverage for breast reconstruction following mastectomy.
-Coverage typically includes the reconstruction itself, surgery on the opposite breast for symmetry, external breast prostheses, and treatment of complications.
-Always verify your specific coverage details with your insurance provider before proceeding.
+In most countries, breast reconstruction after a mastectomy for cancer is covered.
+In the Netherlands, it is fully covered under the basic health insurance (basisverzekering).
+This includes all stages of reconstruction, nipple reconstruction, and surgery on the other breast for balance when there is a medical reason.
+In the United States, the Women’s Health and Cancer Rights Act requires insurers to cover reconstruction after a mastectomy.
+Cover usually includes the reconstruction itself, surgery on the other breast for symmetry, external prostheses, and treatment of any complications.
+Always check the details with your own insurer first.

-Written by Dr. Foumani, plastic and reconstructive surgeon.
-Based on the book "Breast Reconstruction Explained."
+Written by Dr. Mahyar Foumani, plastic and reconstructive surgeon.
+Based on the book “Breast Reconstruction Explained.”